-The plans described below are underwritten by ReliaStar Life Insurance Company, a member of the ING family of companies.
+The plans described below are underwritten by ReliaStar Life Insurance Company, a member of the VoyaTM family of companies.
 You can enroll for coverage at any time with the exception of the Employee Benevolent Fund.
 Plan provisions, certain exclusions, eligibility requirements, and underwriting guidelines apply for each plan.
-For more details, contact SAMBA toll-free at 1-800/638-6589 or visit our website at www.SambaPlans.com.
+For more details, contact SAMBA toll-free at 1-800/638-6589 or 301/984-1440 (for TDD, use 301/984-4155) or visit our website at www.SambaPlans.com.